The 60-Second Pre-Ride That Prevents Disasters for ABC Qu…

 Building the Habit

 ABC Quick Check takes under 60 seconds.
-Most riders skip it because they don’t think anything has changed since yesterday.
-But bikes in use experience constant vibration, thermal cycling, and load variation.
+Bikes in use experience constant vibration, thermal cycling, and load variation.
 What was tight yesterday may have loosened overnight.

 Make the check part of getting the bike out.
 Before you throw a leg over, ABC Quick Check happens automatically.
 The one day you skip it becomes the day something fails.

 Mechanics see it constantly: riders stranded with problems a 30-second check would have caught.
-Don’t be that rider.
 Sixty seconds of attention prevents hours of regret.

 Author & Expert